timigod/pragma-devise/README.md

 ```

 Next, you should configure [Devise](https://github.com/plataformatec/devise) and
-[Knock](https://github.com/nsarno/knock), but skip the generation of any routes and controllers:
+[Knock](https://github.com/nsarno/knock) as usual, but skip the generation of any routes and
-that's where Pragma::Devise comes in!
+controllers: that's where this gem comes in!

 Now, to use the engine, simply mount it in your `routes.rb`: